emscawas/Far2Near/README.md

 07132021 - Fixed scroll issue on about page.
          - The plague and The keys description added.
          - About us content finish and shopee link added.

+07142021 - Mock-up and icons organized in folder.